Lučany nad Nisou: Administrative division

+Etymology

+The German name Wiesenthal means 'meadow valley'.
+The Czech name Lučany (from louka, i.e. 'meadow') was derived from the German name.

 Geography

 Lučany nad Nisou is located about 3 km northeast of Jablonec nad Nisou.
 It lies in the Jizera Mountains.
 The highest point is the mountain Slovanka at 820 m above sea level.

 History

 The first written mention of Lučany nad Nisou is from 1623.
 In 1892, the village was promoted to a market town and in 1913, it became a town.
 After World War II, Lučany nad Nisou lost its town status, but it was returned to the municipality in 2006.

 Transport

-Lučany nad Nisou is located on the railway line from Liberec to Szklarska Poręba.
+Lučany nad Nisou is located on the railway line Liberec–Szklarska Poręba.